 Identify the T13 process by locating the 2 white V-shaped tendons near the caudal half of the incision.
-The spinous process directly rostral to the V on the tail side of the animal is T13 (Fig. 2A).
+The spinous process directly rostral to the V on the tail side of the animal is T13 (Fig. 2B).

-Starting at T13 and moving up to T9, divide spinous processes by making small incisions in the connective tissues between each process before you clear the muscle to help maintain your location as you continue the procedure (Fig. 2B).
-Then, use micro scissors to cut channels in the muscle running parallel on both sides of the spinous processes.
-Do this on both sides of the spine to expose the lamina of each spinal segment (Fig. 2C).
+Starting at T13 and moving up to T9, make small incisions in the connective tissues between each process to separate them before clearing the muscle, to help maintain location as the procedure progresses (Fig. 2C).
+Then cut channels in the muscle running parallel on both sides of the spinous processes using micro scissors.
+Do this on both sides of the spine to expose the lamina of each spinal segment (Fig. 2D).

-Once clear channels are formed, cut away the connective tissue in between each process using either micro scissors or rongeurs.

 Attach serrefine clamps on both sides of the muscle walls to maintain an open field of view to the spine.
-Attach one pair at sides of T13, another at T11/T12 border and another at T11/T10 (Fig. 2D).
+Attach one pair at sides of T13, another at T11/T12 border and another at T11/T10 (Fig. 2E).

+Once clear channels are formed, cut away the connective tissue in between each process using either micro scissors or rongeurs (Fig. 2F).

-Continue clearing the channels until connective tissue and muscle is cleanly dissected from each lamina, from the rostral part of T13 to the caudal part of T9, exposing the T10-12 segments for the following laminectomy procedure.
+Clear the channels until connective tissue and muscle is cleanly dissected from each lamina, from the rostral part of T13 to the caudal part of T9, exposing the T10-12 segments for the laminectomy procedure.
 Successful completion is indicated by clearly visible lamina on either side of the processes.

 NOTE: A microscope is not required for section 4 but is highly recommended.